-Zealand waters (generally winter months and areas with little recreational fishing).
-However, there have been reports of bycatch of SBT in the recently developed sport fishery for Pacific bluefin off the west coast of the South Island.
+Prior to 2007, recreational catches of southern bluefin tuna are likely to have been rare because of the locations and seasons during which SBT are found in New Zealand waters (generally winter months and areas with little recreational fishing).
+However, there have been reports of bycatch of SBT in the recently developed sport fishery for Pacific bluefin off the west coast of the South Island since then.
 Generally, the SBT are only taken early in the season (July) with the catch being almost entirely Pacific bluefin by August - September when most effort occurs.

 A programme was initiated in 2007 to estimate the number and weight of fish kept or released.
 In 2007, about four tonnes was reported as being caught and retained while a further two tonnes of SBT were caught and released.
-In 2008 and 2009, provisional data suggests lower southern bluefin landings (around 0.4t and 0.1t respectively).
-Only an estimated two fish were landed by recreational sportfishers in 2010, for an estimated catch weight of 250kg, No data is available on releases.
+There were no reported catches in 2014.
 It is not known why reported recreational landings of southern bluefin have decreased since their apparent peak in 2007, but economic and social factors are likely to play a part.

-Compulsory reporting for recreational charter vessel operators1 was introduced in November 2010, and these data will be available in future reports.
+Compulsory reporting for recreational charter vessel operators1 was introduced in November 2010.
+In 2014, no SBT were reported caught.